-The bewildering aspect is the absence of any archaeological trace of a Middle Bronze western city wall in the presence of the MFC (South) adjacent to the Gihon Spring.
-Perhaps even more complex is the scant evidence of any complete eastern city wall, one that should have certainly left traces at intervals.
-I will demonstrate that the MFC was not constructed to protect water, but to serve some other motive.
+Bewildering is the absence of any archaeological trace of a Middle Bronze western city wall in the presence of the MFC adjacent to the Gihon Spring on the eastern slope.
+Perhaps even more complex is the scant evidence of a complete eastern city wall, one that should have certainly left significant traces at intervals.
+I will demonstrate that the MFC was not constructed to protect water as per common logic, but to serve another motive.

-Israel Finkelstein shares the view that the MBII fortress and area around the Gihon Spring remained somewhat independent.
-The old mound of Jerusalem was located on the Temple Mount (Ophel) and activity on the City of David ridge (the southeastern hill of Jerusalem) was restricted to the area around the Gihon Spring (Finkelstein, Koch and Lipschits 2011) In other words he supports the view that a MB II wall, which has not yet been discovered, may not have existed at that time.
+Israel Finkelstein shares the view that the MBII fortress and area around the Gihon Spring remained somewhat independent of the expanded city.
+The old mound of Jerusalem was located on the Temple Mount (Ophel) and activity on the City of David ridge (the southeastern hill of Jerusalem) was restricted to the area around the Gihon Spring (Finkelstein, Koch and Lipschits 2011) In other words he supports the view that a complete MB II city wall, which has not yet been discovered, may not have existed at that time.

-This invokes many questions, particularly related to evidence the Parker-Vincent expedition of 1909 uncovered and that has been principally ignored by Israel's modern archaeologists.
+This invokes many questions, particularly related to evidence the Parker-Vincent expedition of 1909 uncovered, much of which has been principally ignored by Israel's modern archaeologists.

 |Figure 2 - Parker and Vincent map with photo overlay, sitting at position [K-21-b] (above)|

-I rely on the hypothesis that this initial cave dwelling was developed by and for important occupants because of its substantial size and features relative to the period of its construction.
-On this and evidence in the immediate areas around this cave dwelling, I reconstructed the development logic of population growth in the area.
+I rely on the hypothesis that this initial private cave dwelling K was developed by and for important occupants because of its substantial size and features relative to the period of its construction.
+On this and evidence discovered in the immediate areas around this cave dwelling, I reconstructed the progressive development logic of population growth in the area.

-Parker and Vincent excavated K as well as extensions L, M and passage N, adjacent to the more recently excavated area east of L, K, J and P. This area south of the, the Rock-cut Pool(Fig. 1) forms an elevated platform ~3m above the top step leading to the Round Chamber (Fig.1), the lowest part of the Rock-Cut Pool.
+Parker and Vincent excavated K as well as extensions L, M and passage N, adjacent to the more recently excavated area east of L, K, J and P. This area south of the, Rock-cut Pool(Fig. 1) forms an elevated platform ~3m above the top step that leads (on its eastern end) into the Round Chamber (within the Rock-Cut Pool) (Fig.1) also marking the lowest part of the expanded Rock-Cut Pool.

-The birds eye view, demonstrated by Figure 3 is an entire complex that includes an impassable access corridor rising from lower elevation J-P to the temple complex on high ridge G-H. In area F excavation reached the bedrock and exposed a number of steep bedrock steps, on several of which were potsherds from Middle Bronze Age IIB.
-(Shukron, Uziel, Szanton 2013).
+The birds eye view in Figure 3 includes (what was) an impassable access corridor rising from lower elevation J-P to a temple complex on high ridge G-H. In area F (lower level) excavation reached the bedrock and exposed a number of steep bedrock steps, on several of which were potsherds from Middle Bronze Age IIB.
+(Shukron, Uziel, Szanton 2013) and Kathleen Kenyon's trench excavation immediately north of Wall 17 revealed potsherds dating to MBII (Reich).

-Returning to the Rock-cut pool of Figure 1, the MBII channel and Round Chamber appears to have preceded the expansion of the pool to its present day boundaries.
-The stepped access into the pool and the more humble Round Chamber suggests its original edge elevation may have once been level with its adjacent plateau's north and south (as indicated, by red outlines in Figure 4 below).
+Returning to the Rock-cut pool of Figure 1, the MBII channel and Round Chamber preceded the expansion of the pool to its present day boundaries (Reich attributes this expansion to the Iron Age).
+The eastern stepped access into the expanded pool and more humble Round Chamber suggests the Chambers original elevation may have once been level with adjacent plateau's north and south (as indicated, by red outlines in Figure 4 below).

-It would have been convenient to quarry and extract the rock surrounding the Round Chamber to form the Rock-cut Pool in order to construct the massive fortification corridor on the adjacent northern plateau.
+It would have been convenient to quarry and extract the rock surrounding the Round Chamber to form the Rock-cut Pool in order to construct the MFC on its adjacent northern plateau.
 Was this part of their thinking?
-The deep chasm of the Rock-cut pool cut access and the added fortification corridor divided the entire mountain south placing more emphasis on northerly expansion of the city.
+The deep chasm of the Rock-cut pool cut access and the added MFC divided the entire mountain to the south placing more emphasis on north-west expansion of the city.
 This is further evidenced by the existence of wall constructs that blocked access along Parker corridor XIX at the point the fortification corridor abutted city walls that were constructed in the Late Bronze or early Iron Age.

 Having been slowly established during the Bronze Age on the lower, southern end of the eastern face of Mount Moriah, people, who were now more technically capable were on the move to expand the walls of the city north as the Iron Age was gathering pace.
 If we accept the hypothesis that this was the pattern by which Jerusalem became more populated then we can understand this atypical development model for a location so prominent in history.
 Atypical because countless archaeologists who have worked on or studied these excavations coalesce that water protection was the motivation for fortification around the Gihon Spring, but I suggest this was not the case.

-The effort to quarry the Rock-cut Pool and construct adjacent fortification corridors that cut the eastern slope from the north was herculean as supported (see above) by Boas-Vedder 2001 and Reich 2011.
-Regional labor, at subsidized cost would have been imported to the city, but only if the ~900 inhabitants (Geva) of MB Mount Moriah had good reason to inspire such significant development.
-The quarry is cut deeper on the southern, northern and western edge of the Rock-cut Pool.
-Storing water was not the reason for the deep cuts because the eastern edge, perhaps as much as ~2m lower dictated the highest water level in the pool.
+The effort to quarry the Rock-cut Pool and construct adjacent fortification corridors that cut the eastern slope, separating south from north was herculean (Boas-Vedder 2001 and Reich 2011).
+Regional labor, at subsidized cost would have been imported to the city, but only if the ~900 inhabitants (Geva) of MB Mount Moriah had good reason to inspire and undertake such significant development.
+Note: The Rock-cut pool is cut deeper on the southern, northern and western edge.
+Storing water was not the reason for these deep cuts because the eastern edge, perhaps as much as ~2m lower dictated the highest water level in the pool.

 Given Dan Gill's observation "...that Coming out of the upper tunnel (Tunnel VI) to the eastern slope, a traveler finds himself outside (to the north) of the MFC rather than on a path leading into it...", protecting water does not seem to have been the objective of the MFC construction.
-At any reasonable MB, LB or IA date, geopolitical objectives must have been strongly aligned to inspire regional powers to support the construction of such a substantial infrastructure push to the north.
+Although Early Bronze developments may have cast the die, at any reasonable MB, LB or IA date, geopolitical objectives must have been strongly aligned to inspire regional powers to support the construction of such a substantial infrastructure push to the north.

 In summary we have structural evidence of;